Jhut89/Mailchimp-API-3.0-PHP/README.md

 ##Installation

 There are two ways you can include this library in you project.
-One is through Composer and the other is by cloning this repository and manualy including `src/mailchimpRoot.php`.
+One is through Composer and the other is by cloning this repository and manually including `src/mailchimpRoot.php`.

 For Composer run: